ronaldoussoren/pyobjc/docs/install.rst

 * Earlier version of macOS work fine, but you do need to ensure that Python itself is build with ``MACOSX_DEPLOYMENT_TARGET`` set to the earliest version of macOS you want to support.
-PyObC, and other extension packages, should automaticly pick up the deployment target from the Python build.
+PyObC, and other extension packages, should automatically pick up the deployment target from the Python build.

   .. note::

-     PyObjC contains code that explictly weak-links to a number of APIs that are not available on all macOS releases.
+     PyObjC contains code that explicitly weak-links to a number of APIs that are not available on all macOS releases.

-     You might still end up with an application that won't run on earlier releases when you use another extension module that (accidently) hard links to an API that is not available in the earlier release.
+     You might still end up with an application that won't run on earlier releases when you use another extension module that (accidentally) hard links to an API that is not available in the earlier release.

 .. _pip: https://pypi.org/project/pip/